P ≠ NP Proof

 computational decision problem and poly-time DTM are

-redefined on more general form, where then the Cook-Levin Theorem is disproved.
+redefined in more general form, and then the Cook-Levin Theorem is disproved.

 So, it is proved that the XG-SAT is in NP, with concepts of poly-time verifier and certificate of